SharanSMenon/rpi-02W-custom-kernel/README.md

 # Raspberry Pi Zero 2W Bare Metal Kernel

 This is a baremetal kernel for the Raspberry Pi Zero 2W.
+It can also work on a Raspberry Pi 3, since they both use the same chipset.

 ## Features implemented

 - Write to screen
+- Draw on screen
 - Write to serial console via UART
 - Control power state
 - Control GPIO